Space exploration, like no other human achievement, stirs something from deep within us.

 Recall the world's unbridled joy when, on July 20, 1969, the first part of that vision was realised and Neil Armstrong spoke those immortal words: "That's one small step for man, one giant leap for mankind."

-Now we are embarking on completing the second part of President Kennedy's vision: to take humans to the planets beyond, and land on Mars.
+We now continue on the journey to fulfill the second part of President Kennedy's vision: to venture to the planets beyond, as New Horizons visits Pluto.

-It is important that we are always conscious of the enormous benefit that fixing our gaze celestially, rather than exclusively terrestrially, has on our society.
+It is another astonishing human achievement and underscores why it is important that we are always conscious of the enormous benefit that fixing our gaze celestially, rather than exclusively terrestrially, has on our society.